3-37026008-G-T

 Hereditary cancer-predisposing syndrome Pathogenic:3

 The c.1409+1G>T intronic pathogenic mutation results from a G to T substitution one nucleotide after coding exon 12 of the MLH1 gene.
-This variant has been identified in a proband whose tumor demonstrated loss of MLH1 and PMS2 expression by immunohistochemistry with absent MLH1 promoter hypermethylation (Ambry internal data).
+This variant has been identified in probands whose tumor demonstrated loss of MLH1 and PMS2 expression by immunohistochemistry with absent MLH1 promoter hypermethylation (Ambry internal data).
 This variant is considered to be rare based on population cohorts in the Genome Aggregation Database (gnomAD).
 In silico splice site analysis predicts that this alteration will weaken the native splice donor site.
+RNA studies have demonstrated that this alteration results in abnormal splicing in the set of samples tested (Ambry internal data).
 Alterations that disrupt the canonical splice site are expected to cause aberrant splicing, resulting in an abnormal protein or a transcript that is subject to nonsense-mediated mRNA decay.
-As such, this alteration is classified as a disease-causing mutation. -
+As such, this alteration is classified as a disease-causing mutation.

 not provided Pathogenic:2